marshallunduemi/sodlapp/README.md

 $headers = array(
     'Accept: application/json',
     'Content-Type: application/x-www-form-urlencoded',
-    'Authorization: Bearer sk_live_xxxxxxxxxxxxxxxxxxxxxx', // this will be your secret token, create one by signing up );
+    'Authorization: Bearer is_live_xxxxxxxxxxxxxxxxxxxxxxxxxxxx', // this will be your secret token, create one by signing up );

 curl_setopt($curl, CURLOPT_HTTPHEADER, $headers);